spngbob/major-project/proposal.md

 ## NEED TO HAVES:
-  - "money" collection ✔
+  - "money" collection
   - permanent upgrades to be purchased
   - sprite upgrades, make them look different
-    - speed up money production ✔
+    - speed up money production
-    - more money per click ✔
+    - more money per click
-  - A store to purchase the upgrades in ✔
+  - A store to purchase the upgrades in
-  - a coin to click on to get money ✔
+  - a coin to click on to get money
-  - noise/graphics when clicked ✔
+  - noise/graphics when clicked
   - background music
-  - a nice background, maybe not just a plain colour? ✔ // changed my mind and liked the minimalist look
+  - a nice background, maybe not just a plain colour?

 ## NICE TO HAVES:
   - restart game when you get to a certain point and start again with better original